PrefectHQ/prefect/docs/recipes/recipes.md

 # Prefect Recipes

-[Prefect Recipes](https://github.com/PrefectHQ/prefect-recipes) are common, extensible patterns for setting up Prefect in your execution environment with readymade resources like dockerfiles, Terraform files, GitHub actions, and more.
+[Prefect recipes](https://github.com/PrefectHQ/prefect-recipes) are common, extensible patterns for setting up Prefect in your execution environment with readymade ingredients like dockerfiles, Terraform files, GitHub actions, and more.

+Recipes are useful when you are looking to deploy your agent, use event-driven flows, set up unit testing, and more.

-The following are specific Prefect Recipes for Prefect 2.0.
-You can find the full repository of Recipes at [https://github.com/PrefectHQ/prefect-recipes](https://github.com/PrefectHQ/prefect-recipes).
+The following are Prefect recipes specific to Prefect 2.
+You can find a full repository of recipes at [https://github.com/PrefectHQ/prefect-recipes](https://github.com/PrefectHQ/prefect-recipes) and additional recipes in the [Prefect Discourse](https://discourse.prefect.io/).

-### Contributing
+### Contributing recipes

 We're always looking for new recipe contributions!
-See the [Prefect Recipes](https://github.com/PrefectHQ/prefect-recipes#contributing--swag-) repository for details on how you can add your Prefect 2.0 recipe, share flow best practices with fellow Prefect users, and earn some swag.
+See the [Prefect Recipes](https://github.com/PrefectHQ/prefect-recipes#contributing--swag-) repository for details on how you can add your Prefect 2 recipe, share flow best practices with fellow Prefect users, and earn some swag.

 ## Recipe catalog